txtatech/qreeper/README.md

 To use QReeper, you can run each program individually as follows:

-### QReeper_Compressor
+### QReeper_Encoder

-The QR Compressor encodes and compresses text data into QR codes.
-To use it, navigate to the `qr_compressor` directory and run the following command:
+Encodes and compresses text data into QR codes.
+To use it, navigate to the `qreeper_encoder` directory and run the following command:

 ```bash
 cargo run